Is High-Tech a Good Thing in a D.C. Practice?

 High-tech tools can create an impersonal atmosphere in the exam room that make patients feel excluded.
 But this can be overcome as long as you follow these tips to keep the focus on the doctor/patient relationship.

-by Lori Holt in Patient Interactions on Wednesday, September 12, 2018
+Posted in Risk Management on Wednesday, September 12, 2018

 In some ways, high-tech tools have served to create an impersonal atmosphere in the exam room.